Adityak799/SpeechSphere/README.md

-<<<<<<< HEAD
-Here's an updated version of the README file with added emphasis on design and formatting:

----

-# Vocal Vision
+# SpeechSphere

-**Vocal Vision** is a state-of-the-art AI-powered chat application that integrates advanced voice command functionality with cutting-edge image generation.
-Developed using Flutter and leveraging OpenAI's APIs, Vocal Vision offers a seamless and interactive user experience with a well-crafted design.
+**SpeechSphere** is a state-of-the-art AI-powered chat application that integrates advanced voice command functionality with cutting-edge image generation.
+Developed using Flutter and leveraging OpenAI's APIs, SpeechSphere offers a seamless and interactive user experience with a well-crafted design.

 ## Key Features